-3.3 Minimum Credit Hours
+4.3 Minimum Credit Hours

 Typically, you take 9 credit hours every fall and spring semester (3 courses times 3 credit hours each) before your comprehensive exam, and after that 2 credit hours every fall and every spring.
 You also register for 1 credit hour of Econ 9085 each summer (to maintain student status, which facilitates your stipend payment).
 However, sometimes (after Year 1) you may need to drop a course during the semester for some reason, leaving you with fewer credit hours than you had planned.
-That is ok as long as you satisfy certain minimums, which are the same as for international students: 9 if not TA/RA/GI; 6 if TA/RA/GI; and after passing the comprehensive exam (even if not TA/RA/GI), 2 in fall, 2 in spring, and 1 in summer.
+That is ok as long as you satisfy certain minimums, which are the same as for international students: 9 if not TA/RA/GI (unless finished with formal coursework, then 1); 6 if TA/RA/GI; and after passing the comprehensive exam (even if not TA/RA/GI), 2 in fall, 2 in spring, and 1 in summer.

+See also the notes toward the end of Section 4.1 if you will be a Year 5 student who has not yet passed your dissertation proposal (comprehensive exam).
 If you are an international student with questions about this or any topic, you may find and contact your international student adviser (assigned by student's family name) through International Student and Scholar Services.

-3.4 Transition to Research
+4.4 Transition to Research